ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 ## Plot fine tune

 Say, we only care about gene *BRCA1*.
 So we need to get its location, or specifically, the genomic range that cover all *BRCA1* isoforms.
-So I will demonstrate the Gviz's annotation fine tuning through the example.
+In the following example, I will demonstrate the Gviz's annotation fine tuning.

 ### Genome annotation query in Bioconductor/R

 If you are not familiar with how to query annotations in Bioconductor, it's easier to think by breaking our goal of finding *BRCA1*'s ranges into two steps:

 1. Get the transcript IDs
-2. Query the transcript locations by their IDs.
+2. Query the transcript locations by their IDs

 Getting transcript IDs given their gene symbol is a `select()` on OrganismDb object,